Tug of War

 Not surprisingly, the bidding will soon reach 99 cents.
 But then I’ll bid $1.00, giving up any hope of profit but getting at least the dollar for my trouble.
 And then you’ll bid $1.01, with the same idea.
 And so on indefinitely: First we were bidding for gain, but now we’re trying to minimize our losses.

-It sounds absurd, but in principle two sane people could go bankrupt playing this game.
+It sounds absurd, but this game has led people to pay $5 for a $1 bill.
 Yale economist Martin Shubik invented it to show how an irrational decision can be reached by perfectly rational steps.

 (Thanks, Cody.)